wtcoin/docs-1/source/includes/_meta.md

 This endpoint deletes all **private** metadata associated with a given $ADDRESS, $TXHASH, or $BLOCKHASH and your token.

 <aside class="warning">
 As a last friendly reminder, if you set public metadata, <b>you cannot delete it.</b> It's set there forever, and viewable to the world.
 This endpoint will only delete your <b>private</b> metadata.
-You have been warned.
+If you accidentally set public metadata and need it deleted, <a href="mailto:support@blockcypher.com">contact us</a>.
 </aside>